meerestier/LEDAPS/README.md

 # LEDAPS
-docker commands to preprocess landsat data, tm and etm+ that are based in ancilliary data from 1980 to 2013
+docker commands to preprocess landsat data, tm and etm+ that are based in ancillary data from 1980 to 2013

-The dockerfile used in this branch use an old release: http://ledaps.googlecode.com/svn/releases/version_1.3.0 and an old ancilliary data, for a new approach go to folder ledaps_cc
+The dockerfile used in this branch use an old release: http://ledaps.googlecode.com/svn/releases/version_1.3.0 and an old ancillary data, for a new approach go to folder ledaps_cc

 ##Commands
 ```
 $docker build -t ledaps/ledaps:v1 .

-$docker run --rm -v <path to directory with ancilliary data>:/opt/ledaps -v <path to local directory with data>:/data -v <path to directory for results>:/results ledaps/ledaps:v1 <path to ancilliary data in docker> <path to source data in docker/L*.*.tar.bz> <path to destiny results in docker>
+$docker run --rm -v <path to directory with ancillary data>:/opt/ledaps -v <path to local directory with data>:/data -v <path to directory for results>:/results ledaps/ledaps:v1 <path to ancillary data in docker> <path to source data in docker/L*.*.tar.bz> <path to destiny results in docker>

 #Example: